ManjitBedi/CubeTrip/README.md

 * set up way points (maybe just re-use the road nodes) & have the camera move along them

-* TODO: add some objects to the scene, have the camera move along the way points & track object
+* add some objects to the scene, have the camera move along the way points & track object